leshill/hogan_assets/README.md

       config.template_extensions = %w(mustache hamstache stache)
     end

+### Lambda Support

+**HoganAssets** supports **mustache** lambdas.
+Set the `lambda_support` option to true to enable lambdas for your templates.
+This will include the raw template text as part of the compiled template; each template will be correspondingly larger.

+*TODO* Should this be on by default?

+    HoganAssets::Config.configure do |config|
+      config.lambda_support = true
+    end

 ## Usage

 Templates are compiled to a global JavaScript object named `HoganTemplates`.
 To render `pages/person`: